c42f/c42f.github.io/content/blog/3-terminus-symbol-fonts.md

 ```

 To fix the Terminus fallback, I hacked together a fontconfig conf file, and
-saved it to `.config/fontconfig/fonts.conf`.
-Now, this was hacked together
+saved it to `$HOME/.config/fontconfig/fonts.conf`.
+Now, this was hacked
-until it worked by skim reading a bunch of web pages rather than involving any
+together until it worked rather than involving any real appreciation of the
-real appreciation of the underlying system, so Caveat Emptor:
+underlying system, so Caveat Emptor:
 ```xml
 <?xml version="1.0"?>
 <!DOCTYPE fontconfig SYSTEM "fonts.dtd">